 - Inject malware

-If you’re really unwilling to part with your money, the next best thing for spoofing your Android GPS location is freemium VPN services.
+If you’re really unwilling to part with your money, the next best thing for spoofing your GPS location is a reliable free VPN for Android.
 That is, using free trials of trusted VPN services.
 Keep in mind that they are also quite limited, with fewer servers, security features, and less overall protection.

 Changing your Android device location opens up a lot of options.
 From circumventing geo-restrictions to simply keeping yourself anonymous & secure, it’s a beneficial practice for many Android users.